 By Donal Ó Drisceoil

-Jimmy Gralton returned to Leitrim from New York in June 1921, just as…Continue
+Jimmy Gralton returned to Leitrim from New York in June 1921, just as the Anglo-Irish war was coming to a close.
+That conflict between the…Continue

 Gracie Allen was born to George Allen and Molly Darragh, who were of Irish Catholic extraction.
 The Darraghs are listed as being from County Antrim with Gracie’s father, Patrick, born in 1833 and married Margaret Peggy McKillip from Ballymoney, County Antrim.
 The Darraghs were from County Antrim.
 Gracie’s father, Patrick, born in…Continue